Halleloya/DBAC/README.md

 ## To bootstrap the project

 1. `git clone https://github.com/Halleloya/DABAC.git`.
+2. Create a virtual environment by running the following:
+''' sh
+python3 -m venv env
+source env/bin/activate
+pip3 install -r requirements.txt
+'''
-2. Install dependencies `pip install -r requirements.txt`.
+3.Install dependencies `pip install -r requirements.txt`.
 (Note: you might want to have a virtual environment, in case any potential package conflict)
-3. Configure the database, e.g., store your database in data/db (create a folder for it if it doesn't exist), and `mongod --dbpath data/db`.
+5. Configure the database, e.g., store your database in data/db (create a folder for it if it doesn't exist), and `mongod --dbpath data/db`.
+6. Open another terminal and go to the same virtual environment.
-4. Run the shell `python runall.py` or `./run.sh` to run all levels of the directory.
+7. Run the shell `python runall.py` or `./run.sh` to run all levels of the directory.
 It create a simple tree-like topology for the geographically distributed directories.

 Sidenotes: